* What is Hello! English? *

 *** Vietnamese Teachers of English Facebook group ***

 I made a Facebook group for Vietnamese teachers of English.
 It’s not only for the workshop attendees.
-It’s also for anyone who’s teaching English in Vietnam to share knowledge, ask questions and get answers.
-It’s called Vietnamese Teachers of English.
+It’s also for anyone who’s teaching English in Central Vietnam to share knowledge, ask questions and get answers.
+It’s called English Teachers in Central Vietnam.

 *** The future of Hello!
 English Workshops ***